 Public-interest advocacy is an integral part of the Australia Defence Association's public-interest watchdog role concerning strategic security, defence and wider national security issues.
 This advocacy includes commenting on Government, Opposition and departmental governance policy generally, and recommending policy reforms stemming from our independent research and based on our long-term, whole-of-government, public-interest focus.

 The Constitution of the Australia Defence Association governs its structure and operations as a not-for-profit public company limited by guarantee established to act as an independent, community-based, non-partisan, national public-interest guardian organisation.

-This background on the governance role, composition and electoral system applying to the board of directors of the Australia Defence Association outlines the institutional safeguards involved.
+This background outlines the stringent institutional safeguards covering the governance role, composition and electoral system applying to the ADA Board of Directors.
 In particular, these time-tested measures help preserve the ADA's independence and non-partisan essence, and it's institutional integrity, transparency and accountability, as a national public-interest watchdog organisation.

 General notices to members concerning ADA corporate governance, membership responsibilities and other important announcements.
 More specific notifications can be found in the members-only section.